-Fig. 1: Schematic diagram of a multi-parafoil system.
+Fig. 1.
+Schematic of a multiparafoil system.
 Multiple parafoils are released at the same time.
 The parafoils in the cone area have sufficient height to move to the target point.
-In this paper, we assume that the initial position of each air-dropped parafoil lies within the cone area.
+In this article, we assume that the initial position of each air-dropped parafoil lies within the cone area.